Navii-real/Social-Comp-Bot/SocialCompBot-main/README.md

 # SocialCompBot
 This repository is for the development of a reddit bot for r/CompSocial.
+(Copied over from Mines team server from old github account)